Ossetian mythology: Deities

 The uac- prefix in Uastyrdzhi and Uacilla has no synchronic meaning in Ossetic, and is usually understood to mean "saint" (also applied to Tutyr, Uac Tutyr, perhaps Saint Theodore, and to Saint Nicholas, Uac Nikkola).
 The synchronic term for "saint", however, is syhdaeg (cognate to Avestan Yazata).
-Gershevitch (1955) connects uac with a word for "word" (Sanskrit vāc, c.f.
-Latin vox), in the sense of Logos.
+Gershevitch (1955) connects uac with a word for "word" (Sanskrit vāc, cf. Latin vox), in the sense of Logos.